High Availability Prerequisites

 IP Address Requirements

-A High Availability cluster needs three IP addresses in each subnet along with a separate unused subnet for the Sync interface.
-For WANs, this means that CARP requires a /29 subnet or larger on every WAN for an optimal configuration.
+A High Availability cluster using CARP needs three IP addresses in each subnet along with a separate unused subnet for the Sync interface.
+For WANs, this means that each WAN requires a /29 subnet or larger for an optimal configuration.
+Each node uses One IP address, plus a shared CARP VIP address for failover.
+The synchronization interface only requires one IP address per node.

 The IP addresses used in this guide are shown in the following tables, substitute the real IP addresses as needed.

-WAN IP Address Assignments
+WAN Interface IP Address Assignments

 IP Address